andressanchezr4/MultiSmina3/README.md

 - In order to provide feedback about the task progress, it can use the progressbar module if installed.

-A flag -s/--smina_path was added to include the path of smina.static.
+A flag -s/--smina_path was added to specify the path of smina.static.

 Example of use:
 ```